FAQ – For Program Directors

 - When the Resident has completed their section of the application, it will be electronically forwarded (in the following order)to the potential Supervisor, the Program Director and the PGME Dean for completion.

-- Concurrently, the Resident will complete the CPSO Application and submit it directly to the CPSO along with the registration fee.
+- Concurrently, the Resident will complete the CPSO Application and submit it directly to the CPSO.

 - Once all documentation is received, the CPSO will review the application at a scheduled Registration Committee meeting.